 - chronic bowel disease

-Pay close attention during the recovery period.
-Write down any complications and discuss them with your doctor.
+Pay close attention to your body during the recovery period.
+Write down any side effects you’re experiencing and discuss them with your doctor.

 The results of these procedures are usually good.
 This technology allows the surgeon to easily see and diagnose many problems.
 Recovery time is also shorter compared to open surgery.